airadulescu/Pen-Test-Guidebook-Cheatsheet-OSCP-Preperation-/Web Ennumeration.md

 1.Always maunally ennumerate and check the source code control+u/ Check /robots.txt /sitemap.xml\
 2.gobuster dir -u http://$IP:PORT -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt\    -b (for bad servercode) -f (add this flag if gobuster is not returing any results for a long time) \
 2.5 wfuzz -c -z file,/usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt --sc 200 http://$IP/FUZZ \
+2.6.
+Check wappalayzer to check basic info of the page. \
 3. nikto -h $IP
 4. If you do not find any specific directory add the -f flag to go buster and rerun\
 5. If you find some directory and stuck  make sure to run gobuster again with the new directory i.e http:\\$IP/newDirectory
 6.